In a Ukrainian city on Russia’s doorstep, Putin’s plans stir deep worries and defiance

 “Everyone understands that a war has already been declared,” said Voloymyr Chistilin, one of the organizers of Patriots’ Day in Kharkiv, Ukraine’s second-largest city after the capital, Kyiv.
 “And this is a critical, decisive moment.”

 Kharkiv is a 45-minute drive from the Russian border.
-But as the country’s east has been embroiled in a draining, eight-year conflict between Ukrainian government troops and Russian-backed separatists, it was comfortably far from fighting despite its proximity to Russia.
+But as the country’s east has been embroiled in a draining, eight-year conflict between Ukrainian government troops and Russian-backed separatists, it has been comfortably far from fighting despite its proximity to Russia.

 Now, it could border a Russian military presence on two sides.
-With Putin’s recognition of the separatist areas — including their self-declared borders of the Luhansk and Donetsk regions that Ukrainian military currently control — the front line is in danger of moving to Kharkiv’s southern edge if Russian forces help separatist militia claim that wider territory.
+With Putin’s recognition of the separatist areas — including their self-declared borders of the Luhansk and Donetsk regions that the Ukrainian military currently controls — the front line is in danger of moving to Kharkiv’s southern edge if Russian forces help separatists claim that wider territory.

 Meanwhile, Russian troops and hardware are posted to the city’s east, just across the countries’ border.
-U.S. officials have warned that Putin could be planning a full-scale invasion of Ukraine that’s not just limited to the Donbas region.
-In that event, Kharkiv is considered a likely target because of its location and majority Russian-speaking population.
+U.S. officials have warned that Putin could be planning a full-scale invasion of Ukraine that’s not limited to the Donbas region.
+In that event, Kharkiv is considered a likely target because of its location and majority-Russian-speaking population.

-But life in Kharkiv looked surprisingly normal even as Ukraine absorbed the first blow from Russia’s latest move against the country.
+But life in Kharkiv looked surprisingly normal even as Ukraine absorbed Russia’s latest move against the country.

-The downtown mall in Kharkiv was bustling, grocery stores were stocked, a newlywed couple posed for photos and the streets were filled with people on their way to and from work — as if Ukrainians don’t even want to give Putin the satisfaction of disturbing daily life even as public concern over a potential Russian military attack grows.
+The downtown mall in Kharkiv was bustling, grocery stores were stocked, a newlywed couple posed for photos, and the streets were filled with people on their way to and from work — as if Ukrainians don’t want to give Putin the satisfaction of disturbing daily life even as public concern over a potential Russian military attack grows.

 Evgenia Tsegonko, a 61-year-old Kharkiv native, said she listened to Putin’s hour-long speech in its entirety.
 Like many other Ukrainians, she was outraged by what she heard, specifically his statement that “modern Ukraine was entirely and fully created by Russia.”